Emergency Response Plan

 - The planning officer is responsible for collecting, evaluating, and disseminating tactical information pertaining to the incident.
 This section maintains information and intelligence on the current and forecasted situation, and its impact on the campus population.
 The planning section will consist of members with student, faculty, and staff oversight.
 These members will collect, process and organize ongoing situation information in an effort to best secure the population that they most closely represent.

-- The logistics officer secures and coordinates resources needed by the ERT, students, staff, College, and other area first responders during an incident.
+- The logistics officer secures and coordinates resources needed by the ERT, students, staff, University, and other area first responders during an incident.

 Finance and Administration Officer